 Maximizing ROI when it comes to translation has two components.

 The first is ensuring that you are doing the right things.
-No need to translate your website into Arabic if you will not be operating in the Middle East or you don’t need to be read by Arabic speaking local groups (and right-to-left languages can be quite painful in website localization execution; oftentimes requiring a lot more effort).
+No need to translate your website into Arabic if you will not be operating in the Middle East or you don’t need to be read by Arabic speaking local groups (and right-to-left languages can be quite painful in web localization execution; oftentimes requiring a lot more effort).

 The second of course is to ensure that you are doing the website localization in a cost-effective way.